tltxyyy/Sales-Performance-Dashboard-with-Excel/README.md

 # Sales-Performance-Dashboard-with-Excel

 ## Main Aim
-* Provide a high level view of sales performance, by brand, vendor and category against the forecast.
+* Provide a high level view of sales performance, by brand, vendor and category against the forecast for the purchasing team.
-* Sales and Forecast datasets are fed into the dashboard
+* Sales and Forecast datasets are fed into the dashboard.

 ## Dataset